berke-celikel/berke-celikel.github.io/blog.md

 permalink: /blog/
 ---

-**Welcome to my blog—a space dedicated to international arbitration and commercial law.**
+**Welcome to my blog—where I focus on Investor-State Dispute Settlement (ISDS) within the wider framework of international arbitration and commercial law.**

-Here you’ll find reflections on notable arbitral awards, treaty interpretation, and developments in the legal principles shaping global commerce.
-Whether you’re a practitioner, academic, or policy observer, this blog aims to offer clear and carefully researched insights grounded in international legal practice.
+Here you’ll find plain-spoken takes on the latest ISDS awards, shifts in treaty wording and interpretation, and the legal twists that steer global business and investment.
+When it helps put things in context, I’ll dip into related corners of public international law too.

+The goal is to make complex issues understandable, without losing sight of how these rules play out in the real world.

 ---